-In addition to extension on the grounds of teaching duties carried out at the department, extension is also granted for sick leave and parental leave.
+In addition to an extension on the grounds of teaching duties carried out at the department, extension is also granted for sick leave and parental leave.
 Also some types of authorised leave of absence, but not all, can give rise to an extension (check in advance with the director of doctoral studies or the human resources manager).
-There are also rules for extension of an employment period due to elected office within student organisations and bodies in which students are represented.
+There are also rules for the extension of an employment period due to elected office within student organisations and bodies in which students are represented.

 Lund University’s online rules and regulations include all University-wide rules, such as regulations, general advice and guidelines which are decided by the University Board, the vice-chancellor, the head of University administration, and the bodies or functions within the central university administration that have been authorised to make such decisions.

-You find information about the Social Science Doctoral Student Council, i.e. the PhD student representation at faculty level, in their most recent guide for PhD students and post-docs.
+You find information about the Social Science Doctoral Student Council, i.e. the PhD student representation at the faculty level, in their most recent guide for PhD students and post-docs.